MTG/freesound/_docs/api/source/resources.rst

 ``page``                string                     Query results are paginated, this parameter indicates what page should be returned.
 By default ``page=1``.
 ``page_size``           string                     Indicates the number of sound to include in every query.
 By default ``page_size=30``, and the maximum is 100.
 Be careful with that parameter, bigger page sizes means that more data needs to be transferred.
 ``fields``              comma separated strings    Indicates which sound properties should be included in every sound of the response.
 Sound properties can be any of those listed in :ref:`sound-instance-response`, and must be separated by commas.
 For example, if ``fields=name,avg_rating,license``, results will include sound name, average rating and license for every returned sound.
 Use this parameter to optimize request times by only requesting the information you really need.
 ``descriptors``         comma separated strings    Indicates which sound content-based descriptors should be included in every sound of the response.
 This parameter must be used in combination with the ``fields`` parameter.
 If ``fields`` includes the property ``analysis``, you will use ``descriptors`` parameter to indicate which descriptors should be included in every sound of the response.
-Descriptors names can be any of those listed in :ref:`analysis-docs`, and must be separated by commas and start with a dot '.' character.
+Descriptor names can be any of those listed in :ref:`analysis-docs`, and must be separated by commas and start with a dot '.' character.
 For example, if ``fields=analysis&descriptors=.lowlevel.spectral_centroid,.lowlevel.barkbands.mean``, the response will include, for every returned sound, all statistics of the spectral centroid descriptor and the mean of the barkbands.
-Descriptor values are included in the response inside the ``analysis`` sound property (see the examples). ``analysis`` might be null if no valid descriptors names were found of the analysis data of a particular sound is not available.
+Descriptor values are included in the response inside the ``analysis`` sound property (see the examples). ``analysis`` might be null if no valid descriptor names were found of the analysis data of a particular sound is not available.
 ``normalized``          bool (yes=1, no=0)         Indicates whether the returned sound content-based descriptors should be normalized or not. ``normalized=1`` will return normalized descriptor values.
 By default, ``normalized=0``.
 ======================  =========================  ======================